kujirahand/tkeasygui-python/README.md

 ## Samples

+We have prepared a selection of samples to demonstrate simple usage.
+Please check them out.

 - [samples](https://github.com/kujirahand/tkeasygui-python/tree/main/tests).

 ## Documents

+Below is a detailed list of classes and methods.

 - [docs](https://github.com/kujirahand/tkeasygui-python/tree/main/docs)

-## Regarding the relationship with PySimpleGUI
+## About the relationship with PySimpleGUI

+Fundamentally, it is compatible with PySimpleGUI.
+Programs can be written using the same event model.
-This was developed with reference to PySimpleGUI, but has been re-implemented from scratch.
+It should be noted that while it was developed with reference to PySimpleGUI, it has been reimplemented from scratch.
-While its usage is similar to PySimpleGUI, it has been expanded with unique features.
+Many unique features have been expanded.
+The basic Elements have been given the same names.
+However, the names of some properties are different.

 ## Link